Your Waste Collection Service

 No thank you...

-- Batteries of any kind - batteries can be recycled at household waste recycling centres and some supermarkets
+- Batteries of any kind - batteries can be recycled at household waste recycling centres, supermarkets and other large retailers

 - General rubbish; black sacks; food or liquid waste; animal waste; organic waste; nappies; sanitary products; used tissues; cotton buds; clinical waste; offensive waste.